-Andrew is consistently recognised by the Chambers & Partners and Legal 500 directories as a leading personal injury junior.
-The Legal 500 (2020) says that he is:
+Andrew is recognised by the Chambers & Partners and Legal 500 directories as a leading personal injury junior.
+The Legal 500 (2021) says that he is:

 Andrew acts for both claimants and defendants.
 He is regularly instructed in serious brain, spinal and orthopaedic injury claims worth in excess of £1m.
 He does not accept instructions in new cases with a value below £250,000.

 Andrew has been appointed to the Attorney General’s Regional A Panel of Junior Counsel to the Crown for the period from 3rd April 2018 to 31st October 2023.
 The A Panel guidance notes state that its members deal “with the most complex government cases in all kinds of courts and tribunals.
 Members will often appear against QCs.”
 In this capacity, he frequently represents government departments, including the Ministry of Defence, in many high-value and often sensitive cases.